-("NASD Regulation") filed with the Securities and Exchange Commission ("SEC" or "Commission") the proposed rule change as described in Items I, II, and III below, which Items have been prepared by NASD Regulation.
+("NASD Regulation") filed with the Securities and Exchange Commission ("SEC" or "Commission"), and amended on September 29, 1998, and October 2, 1998, 1 the proposed rule change as described in Items I, II, and III below, which Items have been prepared by NASD Regulation.
 The Commission is publishing this notice to solicit comments on the proposed rule change from interested persons.
 For the reasons discussed below, the Commission is granting accelerated approval of the proposed rule change.

-I. SELF-REGULATORY ORGANIZATION'S STATEMENT OF THE TERMS OF SUBSTANCE OF THE PROPOSED RULE CHANGE in brackets.
+I. SELF-REGULATORY ORGANIZATION'S STATEMENT OF THE TERMS OF SUBSTANCE OF THE PROPOSED RULE CHANGE

-NASD Regulation is proposing to amend Rules 10202, 10203, and 10308 of the National Association of Securities Dealers, Inc. ("NASD" or "Association") to extend the previously proposed arbitrator list selection method to intra-industry disputes.1 Below is the text of the proposed rule change.
-Proposed new language is in italics; proposed deletions are
+NASD Regulation is proposing to amend Rules 10202, 10203, and 10308 of the National Association of Securities Dealers, Inc. ("NASD" or "Association") to extend the previously proposed arbitrator list selection method to intra-industry disputes.
+Below is the text of the proposed rule change.
+Proposed new language is in italics; proposed deletions are in brackets.